-- O Give a tour of your workplace and introduce the intern to other employees.
-Think creatively how to do this if your intern is working remotely.
-Give a tour of your home workspace and share tips and tricks that work for you. - O Explain meal and break logistics, including how this time is documented and what people do for lunch.
-We encourage interns to bring a lunch. - O Orient the intern on any workplace safety protocols. - If the intern requires a space to pray, work together to find an appropriate place.
-15.
+Give a tour of your workplace and introduce the intern to other employees.

+Explain meal and break logistics, including how this time is documented and what people do for lunch.
+We encourage interns to bring a lunch.

+Orient the intern on any workplace safety protocols.

+If the intern requires a space to pray, work together to find an appropriate place.